Collections of Lessons

 EarthLabs: A National Model for Earth Science Lab Courses - This project has developed online units for a high school Earth science lab course that is scientifically rigorous and quantitative in order to address the perception of high school Earth science as being "not a real science" compared to biology, chemistry, and physics.
 The units cover Corals, Cryosphere, Drought, Earth Systems, Fisheries, and Hurricanes and consist of online and laboratory experiments, reading appropriate primary literature, and conducting web research.

-Enduring Resources for Earth Science Education (ERESE): ERESE is a project promotes, creates and publishes educational resources in a collaboration between middle and high school teachers and Earth scientists.
+Enduring Resources for Earth Science Education (ERESE) - ERESE is a project that promotes, creates and publishes educational resources in a collaboration between middle and high school teachers and Earth scientists.
 They have made some of these resources available through a collaboration with the Pedagogy in Action project.

 MnSTEP Teaching Activity Collection - The activities in this collection are submissions written by teachers who participated in one of the summer workshops on science content and pedagogy conducted by the Minnesota Science Teachers Education Project.
 The activities reflect individual integration plans for applying new-found content knowledge and inquiry strategies directly in classroom curriculum and practice.
 The collection currently consists of more than 500 activities in math and science at all levels of K-12 education.